anh-tong/hyper-opt/README.md

 ## Some useful references

 1. [Hypertorch library](https://github.com/prolearner/hypertorch): An excellent library which this repo adopts in many parts.
 However, it's a little bit hard to work around with ```nn.Module.parameters```.
+2. [GradientBased Optimization of HyperParamete](http://www-labs.iro.umontreal.ca/~lisa/pointeurs/nc.pdf): Hyperparameter Optimization is dated back in the year 2000 by the work of Bengio.
-2. [Hyperparameter optimization with approximate gradient, ICML 2016](https://arxiv.org/abs/1602.02355): Maybe the first work of hyperparameter optimization using implicit gradient.
+3. [Hyperparameter optimization with approximate gradient, ICML 2016](https://arxiv.org/abs/1602.02355): Maybe the first work of hyperparameter optimization using implicit gradient.
 Here the approximation tool is conjugate gradient method
-3. [On the Iteration Complexity of Hypergradient Computation, ICML 2020](https://arxiv.org/pdf/2006.16218.pdf): In-depth comparison (convergence and approximate error) between iterative differentation (or unrolling) and approximate implicit differentation.
+4. [On the Iteration Complexity of Hypergradient Computation, ICML 2020](https://arxiv.org/pdf/2006.16218.pdf): In-depth comparison (convergence and approximate error) between iterative differentation (or unrolling) and approximate implicit differentation.
 The approximation considers two cases: fixed point vs conjugate gradient
-4. [Convergence Properties of Stochastic Hypergradients, AISTATS 2021](https://arxiv.org/pdf/2011.07122.pdf): This work is quite important since previously we may blindly train implicit differentation method with minibatches of data and not know if it really converge.
+5. [Convergence Properties of Stochastic Hypergradients, AISTATS 2021](https://arxiv.org/pdf/2011.07122.pdf): This work is quite important since previously we may blindly train implicit differentation method with minibatches of data and not know if it really converges.
-5. [Optimizing Millions of Hyperparameters by Implicit Differentiation](https://arxiv.org/abs/1911.02590): Approximate implicit differentation with Neumann series expansion.
+6. [Optimizing Millions of Hyperparameters by Implicit Differentiation](https://arxiv.org/abs/1911.02590): Approximate implicit differentation with Neumann series expansion.
-6. [Efficient and Modular Implicit Differentiation](https://arxiv.org/pdf/2105.15183.pdf): A recent work from Google explains a general, modular approach which modularizes solvers and autodiff.
+7. [Efficient and Modular Implicit Differentiation](https://arxiv.org/pdf/2105.15183.pdf): A recent work from Google explains a general, modular approach which modularizes solvers and autodiff.
-7. [Roger Grosse's course](https://www.cs.toronto.edu/~rgrosse/courses/csc2541_2021/): Excellent material for beginners from basic optimization to bilevel optimization.
+8. [Roger Grosse's course](https://www.cs.toronto.edu/~rgrosse/courses/csc2541_2021/): Excellent material for beginners from basic optimization to bilevel optimization.